Deformations of rational curves in positive characteristic: Jacobian numbers of curves over arbitrary fields

 \begin{rem} There are several definitions of Jacobian numbers in the literature.
 In this article, we adopt Schr\"oer's definition in terms of Fitting ideals; see \cite[Section 3, p.~64]{Schroeer}.
 The advantage of this definition is that it makes sense for all curves and that it behaves well scheme-theoretically.
-For plane curves, it coincides with the more traditional definition of Jacobian numbers (as in \cite{BuchweitzGreuel}, \cite{GreuelLossenShustin}, or \cite{Tjurina}) in terms of the dimension of $\Ext^1$ of sheaves, or in terms of the ideal generated by partial derivatives of the defining equation.
-We also refer to Proposition \ref{Proposition:lci} and Corollary \ref{Corollary:JacobianNumberDerivative} for details, from which it also follows that Definition \ref{Definition:JacobianNumber} coincides with the definition given in the introduction. \end{rem}
+For plane curves, it coincides with the more traditional definition of Jacobian numbers (as in \cite{BuchweitzGreuel}, \cite{GreuelLossenShustin}, or \cite{Tjurina}) in terms of the dimension of $\Ext^1$ of sheaves, or in terms of the ideal generated by partial derivatives of the defining equation; see Proposition \ref{Proposition:lci} and Corollary \ref{Corollary:JacobianNumberDerivative} for details. \end{rem}